-The last day of the VE week you will be working with your group in designing your Team-Utopia, and send it to the Common Utopia of the joint session of 500 students, example of Miro e-whiteboard is shown in Figure 2.
-The format for your Team-Utopia should be discussed and decided in your team, it could be a recorded zoom video where each of you express one main idea, or in written format like one slide of Power Point, or using Miro e-whiteboard with your moderator.
+On the last day of the VE Week, your group will work together to design your Team's Climate Horizon and contribute it to the Common Horizon during the joint session with 500 students.
+An example of a Miro e-whiteboard is shown in Figure 2.
+The format for your Team's Climate Horizon should be discussed and agreed upon within your group.
+It could take the form of a recorded Zoom video where each team member expresses a key idea, a written format such as a PowerPoint slide, or utilizing the Miro e-whiteboard in collaboration with your moderator.